-SERIAL NUMBER
+1.2 SERIAL NUMBER

-Always give your dealer the serial number when ordering parts, requesting service or asking for other information.
+Always give your dealer the serial number of your conveyor when ordering parts or requesting service or other information.
 The conveyor's serial number is located above the transition.

-• Use the space provided for easy reference.
+Use the space provided for easy reference.

 Conveyor Model No:

 Conveyor Serial No:

 Engine Model No:

 Engine Serial No: